‘Can You Shoot Bismuth Through A Full Choke?’ And Other Questions You Want Answered About Non-Toxic Shot

 Share on Social Share on Facebook Share on Twitter

-Sure, some general guidelines still apply: Tighter chokes for longer-range shooting or smaller shot, and more open constrictions for close opportunities or larger pellets.
-But Scott Turner, Federal’s shotshell product line manager says shooters cannot rely on preconceived notions.
-They must conduct extensive patterning research to see which nontoxic loads shoot best out of various chokes and guns.
+When choosing the best choke for non-toxic shot, some old general guidelines still apply: Opt for tighter chokes for longer-range shooting or smaller shot, and go with more open constrictions for close opportunities or larger pellets.
+But Josh Vickers, Federal’s shotshell product line manager says shooters cannot solely rely on these or other preconceived notions, especially with non-toxic shot.
+They must conduct extensive patterning research to see which loads shoot best out of various chokes and guns.

 “People have a tendency to not be familiar enough with their guns and chokes,” he says.
-“If they’re going to be switching back and forth with steel and tungsten, you’re going to have a different point of impact even.
+“If they’re going to be switching back and forth with steel and tungsten, you’re going to have different pattern and even a different point of impact.
 Knowledge is power.
 If they’re not putting it on paper, they’re just assuming.”

 Buy Now